How Pensacola Women’s Rehab Center is Different

-Rather than considering addiction a “disease,” we look to the underlying root causes of the problem.
-We approach addiction as starting from an individual’s unfulfilled longing or a void in their life.
-The addiction was triggered by these deep felt issues, so unless those are dealt with, getting the individual off the substance they are addicted to is just a short term solution.
-Without life change, they will go right back to the drug or alcohol after a few days, weeks or months.
-Any addict can go through detox and get off alcohol or drugs for a short time, while in a monitored environment.
-Our goal is to provide long-term recovery and lifetime avoidance of addictive substances once the individual leaves our rehab, even when hard knocks hit.
+Teen Challenge rehab for women creates life change, for, without life change, addicts and alcoholics will go right back to their addiction after a few days, weeks, or months.
+Anyone can go through detox and get off alcohol or drugs for a short while, especially in a highly monitored environment.
+Our goal is to provide long-term recovery and lifetime avoidance of addictive substances once the individual leaves our program, even when hard knocks hit.

-Calling addiction a “disease” is short-sighted and only deals with the symptoms of a deeper problem.
-While it is obvious that drugs and alcohol do affect the brain and actions once they are introduced, and those brain changes make it much harder for the addict to get off the substance, the addiction is actually precipitated by deeper personal issues.
-Addicts typically start “using” out of a personal need to cover up internal issues, such as a need for love, success, forgiveness, belonging, acceptance, a spiritual void, or a lack of life purpose.
-The addict fills such voids in their life with drugs or alcohol, which provide a temporary cover-up to the mental anguish.
-However, the substances will take hold and build a dependency, taking away the addict’s ability to stop on their own.
-The dependency becomes too powerful.
-Attempts to get off the substance can lead to painful and sometimes life-threatening withdrawal symptoms.
+Addicts and alcoholics typically start “using” or drinking out of a personal need to cover up some internal issues, such as a need for love, success, forgiveness, belonging, acceptance, a spiritual void, or a lack of life purpose.
+The individual fills such voids in their life with drugs or alcohol, which provide temporary relief for the mental anguish.
+However, these substances will take hold and build a chemical dependency in their body, taking away any ability for the addict to stop on their own.
+The dependence becomes too powerful, and attempts to get off these substances can often lead to painful and sometimes life-threatening withdrawal symptoms.

-Once invited in, these substances can and often do entirely take over the individual and their mindset, mentally or physically preventing them from stopping on their own.
-The cost of maintaining a habit can sometimes cause the addict to turn to theft (even from their own family) or selling drugs, and that can lead to jail sentences.
-Usually the substances are needed in higher and higher quantities or more frequently to achieve the same effect, until the addict overdoses or otherwise destroys their own body.
+Once invited in, these substances can entirely take over the individual and their mindset, mentally or physically preventing them from stopping independently.
+The cost of maintaining a habit can sometimes cause the addict to turn to theft (even from their own family) or selling drugs, which can lead to jail sentences.
+Usually, the substances are needed in higher and higher quantities or more frequently to achieve the same effect until the addict overdoses or otherwise destroys their own body.

-Without a totally new mindset and life focus to fill the void, the addict will return to their addiction again and again, ravaging their relationships, trustworthiness, career, finances and their physical and mental health.
-The addiction will utterly destroy them.
+Without a new mindset and life focus to fill the void, the addict will return to their addiction, again and again, ravaging their relationships, trustworthiness, career, finances, and physical and mental health.
+The habit will utterly destroy them.

-So, to unwrap the layers of addition, we take several steps, and these steps cannot be rushed.
+To unwrap the layers of addiction, we take several steps and cannot rush these steps.
 Once you understand them, you will see why it takes up to a year to accomplish.
-Typical high-cost, short-term rehabs are quite convincing that they can solve additions in a much shorter period of time.
+Typical high-cost, short-term rehabs are pretty convincing that they can solve additions in a much shorter period.
 They are a joke in the media — we often hear of celebrities attending one after another and never solving their addiction.
 That is because their life issues have not been dealt with.

-Have you wondered why the rehab industry generally keeps their term short?
-First, because it is more palatable to the addict or their family for the problem to be “fixed” quicker.
-Secondly, because most insurance programs will only participate in the first 90 days.
-So, the expensive rehabs make the most money by having a revolving door.
-On the contrary, we are nonprofit, to keep costs low, and we don’t take insurance.
-We focus our efforts on permanent recovery, no matter how long it takes, not on profits, insurance and repeat customers.
-We keep the cost for the individual or their family to a minimum, seeking most of our operational funding from donations from the community.
-That support gives us enough time to work with each addict to totally transform their life, for good.
-And that is why Adult and Teen Challenge programs are so successful.
+On the contrary, our centers are operated as nonprofits, so our fees are low-cost.
+We focus our efforts on permanent recovery, no matter how long it takes.
+We keep the investment for the individual or their family to a minimum, seeking most of our operational funding from donations from the community.
+That support gives us enough time to work with each addict to transform their lives for good.
+And that is why Teen Challenge rehabs for women are so successful.

-Why These Steps Can Take A Full Year
+Why Addiction Treatment Can Take A Full Year

-The first step is to detox and to purge the substances and their immediate control over the addicted individual, which alone can take weeks or even months in a highly monitored and daily tested environment.
-Withdrawal can be an anguishing, difficult and sometimes dangerous experience.
-After that period, real change cannot happen from a few days or weeks of counseling — it happens day in and day out, over many months, as the individual lives in an environment where their lies, negatives motivations, and improper actions are constantly challenged.
-It happens as they make mistakes, are called out for those mistakes by the staff or other peers in the program, helping them to gradually learn to think and act differently.
-As in building any healthy habit, repetition is the key to long-term success, so it becomes natural and automatic.
+Change happens day in and day out, over many months, as individuals live in an environment where their lies, negative motivations, and improper actions are constantly challenged.
+It happens as the individual makes mistakes and is called out for those mistakes by the staff or peers that have been in the program longer.
+Time is the greatest tool in our arsenal, along with the wise counsel of our staff and spiritual renewal.
+The individuals in our program gradually learn to think and act differently.
+As in building any healthy habit, repetition is the key to long-term success, so proper thinking and actions become natural and automatic.

-We work on underlying person, rebuilding them up from the inside out.
-The addict learns to “own” their mistakes and works to solve them.
-Peers in the program are a critical force in showing them the way (another reason why the long-term aspect is so powerful, because individuals who have been in the program longer naturally mentor and lift up the newer intakes).
+Teen Challenge Pensacola rehab for women works on the underlying person, rebuilding them up from the inside out.
+The addict learns to “own” their mistakes, solve them, and not repeat them.
+Along with our staff, peers in the program are a critical force in showing the way because these individuals who have been in the program longer and naturally mentor and want to lift the newer residents.

 Deliverance = Reliance on a Higher Power

-The addict has failed again and again, on many levels.
-They know they cannot change on their own, due to their own feelings of inadequacy, guilt and repeated past failures.
-So from the very start, a reliance on a “higher power” is emphasized.
-We believe in the life-changing effect that a personal relationship with Jesus Christ can have on an addict’s their life.
-They cannot change their own hearts — they need to cry out to their Maker and put the hard work on His shoulders.
-Christ and the Holy Spirit become their constant companion, bringing them peace, fulfillment, purpose, kindness, truthfulness and a desire to do good.
+The addict has failed, again and again, on many levels.
+They know they cannot change on their own due to their feelings of inadequacy, guilt, and repeated past failures.
+So, from the very start of our program, a reliance on a “higher power” is emphasized.
+We believe in the life-changing effect that a personal relationship with Jesus Christ can have on an addict’s life.
+None of us can change our hearts — we need to cry out to our Maker and put the hard work on His shoulders.
+Christ and the Holy Spirit become a constant companion to the addict, bringing peace, fulfillment, purpose, kindness, truthfulness, and a desire to be clean and do right.

-At first, the addict feels unforgivable; like a huge failure for all of the hurt and damage they have done.
-But once they realize that Jesus Christ will accept them as they are, and forgive them unconditionally, a whole new window opens up to them.
-They again feel worthy of moving on — worthy of being forgiven — because the Creator of the Universe has forgiven them and has taken a huge burden off their shoulders.
-A deep desire wells up within them to also seek the forgiveness of others, and that is a critical step forward.
-Through Christ they gain the strength and a burning desire to seek the forgiveness of others in their life that they have harmed.
+At first, an addict or alcoholic feels unforgivable, like a massive failure for all of the hurt and damage they have done.
+But once they realize that Jesus Christ will accept them as they are and forgive them unconditionally, a whole new window opens up to them.
+They feel worthy of moving on and worthy of being renewed because God has forgiven them and has taken a huge burden off their shoulders.
+A deep desire wells up within them to also seek the forgiveness of others and to serve others.
+That is a critical step forward.
+Through Christ, they gain the strength and a burning desire to seek the forgiveness of others in their life that they have harmed.
 Surprisingly to them, others who see the change in their demeanor and attitudes are more than happy to forgive them, and that’s a huge relief.

 Reintroducing Truth To the Addict’s Life

-If there is one thing that is common to all addicts it is that they have become the best of liars — to friends, employers, family and even to themselves.
-Moreover, they are blame-shifters, never taking responsibility for their own actions.
-Introducing Christ into their life also means introducing truth, where truth had become lost to them.
-Former addicts can see through the lies of new intakes, so they are a very effective tool of the program to hold the newer peers accountable.
-Truth and transparency become a pivotal focus from this point forward, often taught with tough love, but always approached with acceptance, understanding and care.
-Eventually, the addict realizes that the only way to live is to put away their constant lies and approach life from the truth, with the help of Christ.
+If there is one thing that is common to all addicts, they have become the best of liars — to friends, employers, family, and even to themselves.
+Moreover, they are blame-shifters, never taking responsibility for their actions.
+Introducing Christ into their life also means teaching the truth, where truth had become lost to them.
+Most of our staff are former addicts themselves to see through the lies of the residents.
+Truth and transparency become a crucial focus from this point forward, often taught with tough love but always approached with acceptance, understanding, and care.
+Eventually, the addict or alcoholic realizes that the only way to live is to put away their constant lies and approach life from the truth with the help of Christ.